vgel/probing-llm-preferences/experiment1/phase0_dataset/README.md

 - **RawResults** - contains the raw JSON outputs with 100 results per model per prompt
 - **AnalyzerRawFiles** - contains the raw outputs of the analyzer tool
-- **Visualization** - contains clean analysis and data visualizations and summaries of the results
+- **Visualization** - contains clean analysis, data visualizations and summaries of the results